 - Fonts.
-It is important for a legible and professional font to be used when typing your resume.
-Having replaced Times New Roman as the default Microsoft word font, Calibri is a good option for a safe and readable font
+A legible and professional font needs to be used when typing your resume.
+Having replaced Times New Roman as the default Microsoft Word font, Calibri is a good option for a safe and readable font.

 - Margins.
 The standard rule regarding resumes is to set your margins to one inch on both sides to create a well-balanced look and design.